Transdermal Creams Confirmed As Best For Hormone Use

 Rebalancing with progesterone to oppose excess oestrogen is also recommended by Doctors experienced in bioidentical hormone usage.
 Women who cannot tolerate oestrogen can use bioidentical progesterone cream for menopause symptoms and vaginally to help with dryness.

-If you do not have any issues with oestrogen, then what can be effective is 20 to one, Wellsprings combined progesterone cream which can be more specifically helpful for severe symptoms, vaginal dryness and atrophy.
+If you do not have any issues with oestrogen, then what can be effective is 20 to one, Wellsprings combined progesterone and oestrogen cream which can be more specifically helpful for severe symptoms and vaginal dryness.

 If you are not sure which hormone you may need to supplement then this article can help.